Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

-# Working with Virtualization and Containers
+# Exercise: Virtualization and Containers

 **This exercise sheet is work in progress**